Jeon Mi-do: 2006–2009: Early career and stage debut

 Later in 2008, Jeon was double-cast with Park Hye-jung in the play Agnes of God, performed at the Daehakro Installation Theater Jeongmiso from December 6 to January 10, 2009.
 For her performance as Agnes, Jeon received the Best New Actress Award at the 2008 Korean Theater Awards.

 To diversify her roles following Agnes of God, Jeon auditioned for the romantic comedy musical Finding Kim Jong-wook in 2009 and secured the female lead in the musical's fourth season.
 This production attracted attention as both Oh Na-ra, the original female protagonist, and Jeon were cast in leading roles.

 In October 2009, Jeon took on a significant supporting role in the musical Hero, directed by Yoon Ho-jin.
 The musical is based on the final year of An Jung-geun's life, detailing his plans for the assassination of Itō Hirobumi in Harbin and his subsequent execution.
 Jeon portrayed Ling-ling, a fictional 16-year-old Chinese girl who conceals her feelings for Ahn Jung-geun.
 Ling-ling is fatally shot by a Japanese soldier while protecting Ahn and dies in his arms.
 In the play Hoya, directed by Seo Jae-hyung, Jeon played Lady Eo, a noblewoman who becomes involved with the king while harboring feelings for another man.

 In May 2010, Splendid Holiday, a musical based on the 2007 film May 18, premiered in Gwangju and was performed at the National Theater's Haeoreum Theater on June 12 and 13.
 Jeon portrayed Shin-ae, a young nurse residing in Gwangju, receiving attention for her performance.

 Jeon played Ja-sook in musical The Case of the Crown Prince's Disappearance, created by director Seo Jae-hyung and writer Han Ah-reum, which originated from a play.

-In December 2010, Jeon reprised her role as Ling-ling in Hero, which was performed at the National Theater's Haeoreum Theater from December 4 to January 15, 2011.
 In April 2011, she acted alongside Seo Sang-won, Kim Young-pil, and Kim Joo-wan in the play The Author by British playwright Tim Crouch.

 Jeon is a member of Theater Company Man Theater, (Note: The theater company Man Theater was founded in 2007 by CEO Woo Hyeon-joo along with actresses in their mid-to-late 30s who were close friends at the time, including Jeong Jae-eun and Jeong Su-young.
 It has a brilliant line-up, with male actors showing outstanding performances such as Lee Seok-jun and Park Ho-san, star actors such as Jeon Mi-do, and young actors such as Lee Chang-hoon, Koo Do-gyun, and Lee Eun.) led by CEO Woo Hyeon-joo.
 In 2011, Man Theater produced Anton Chekov's play The Seagull, directed by Oh Gyeong-taek, marking a reunion for Jeon and Park Hae-soo after their collaboration in Puberty in 2008.